Alternator Selection Criteria

 The alternator also has two primary functions.
 One is to provide the power required by the car during normal operation (ignition, fuel pump(s), fan(s), radio, and lights.
 The second is to maintain/recharge the battery to restore the power used during the starting process or the momentary periods when the car's demands exceeded the capability of the alternator to meet them.
 If the battery is not in good condition, the alternator will be overtaxed trying to charge it and this will shorten the life of the alternator.

 The factory alternator is more than capable of meeting the demands of the cars as delivered.
-If we add enough additional electrical items to the cars such as dual fans, two fuel pumps, serious sound systems, etc., there may come a time when a larger alternator is required than the factory unit.
+If we add enough additional electrical items to the cars such as dual fans, two fuel pumps, serious sound systems, etc., there may come a time when a larger alternator is required than the factory unit, but this is pretty rare unless a serious sound system has been added.

 When do we need a larger than stock unit?